 Chemical filtration is the addition of a substance that helps to filter the water, control odor, or remove toxins.
 Usually chemical agents will be added to the external aquarium filter, but some can also be added directly into the aquarium if it is contained in a container or mesh bag.

-Activated Charcoal / Carbonactivated carbon
+Activated Charcoal / Carbon

 Activated Carbon is the most widely used aquarium filter media.
 It often comes standard in filter cartridges.
 Activated Carbon absorbs pretty much everything including ammonia, odors, and discoloration caused by food or drift wood.
 Carbon loses its ability to absorb over time and should be replaced monthly.

-Phosphate Control – Ferric Oxidephosguard
+Phosphate Control – Ferric Oxide

 Why do you want to control Phosphates?
 Phosphates are food for plants and ALGAE.
 Phosphates are introduced into your aquarium through tap water and fish food.
 Phosphate control media is a type of polymer resin or ceramic bead that contains Ferric Oxide.
 These beads are added to the power filter and absorb the phosphates from the aquarium as water passes through the filter.

-Nitrate Control – Anaerobic Denitrificationnitrate sponge
+Nitrate Control – Anaerobic Denitrification

 Nitrate is a harmful toxin produced by fish waste.
 Nitrate control media or “Nitrate Sponge” is considered a chemical filtration media, but is really a form of biological media.
 Nitrate control media is a porous form of stone that provides the ideal surface area for nitrate eating bacteria to grow.